 In the news ...

-QCo presenting at 2023 IEEE PES Grid Edge Technologies Conference & Exposition in San Diego on April 12.
+QCo presenting at 2023 IEEE PES Grid Edge Technologies Conference & Exposition in San Diego on April 12 at 2:45 pm at the Smart City Smart Utility Connect Stage.

 QCo presented on January 29, 2021 to the electric utility industry on the subject of grid-interactive efficient buildings -- focusing on recent field experience, M&V, and the need for better carbon emissions metrics.
 The webcast was sponsored by the EPRI Advanced Buildings Research Program.